 I would suggest serving this dish with a side of polenta, mashed potatoes, or even pasta along with a green vegetable.
-You can either assemble the veal rolls, brown them and store them in the sauce in the refrigerator to bake before serving, or cook them completely, allow them to cool and then refrigerate overnight.
-To reheat, first allow the rolls to come to room temperature, then warm at in a preheated oven at 350 degrees for about twenty minutes.
-My scallopini was not an even thickness, and when that happens I like to use a meat mallet to pound it to an equal thickness to ensure the meat cooks evenly, and the final dish is very tender.
-If you prefer, you could cook this dish on top of the stove in a heavy bottomed pan at a simmer for about the same amount of time.
+You can either assemble the veal rolls, brown them and then store them in the sauce in the refrigerator to bake before serving.
+Or you can fully cook them, allowing them to cool and then refrigerate overnight.
+First, to reheat, allow the rolls to come to room temperature, then warm in a preheated oven at 350 degrees for about twenty minutes.
+My veal slices were not an even thickness.
+When that happens, I like to use a meat mallet to pound it to an equal thickness to ensure the meat cooks evenly and the final dish is very tender.
+If you prefer, you could cook this dish on the stovetop in a heavy-bottomed pan on simmer for about the same amount of time.

 - 8 Thin Slices Veal Scallopini